 For example, if a company needed to know the salary of all employees in a particular department, they could query the database and access that data quickly.
 Network Database Systems are also helpful for large-scale enterprises as it allows for greater scalability, reliability, and performance.

-Relational Databases:
+Relational Databases

 A relational database is a database that stores data in tables.
 Tables are composed of rows and columns, where each column has an entry for data for a specific category, and each row contains an instance of that data.

-Examples of Relational Databases Systems:
+Examples of Relational Database Systems:

 Relational databases are used by organizations to store and retrieve information quickly and easily.
 For example, a customer relationship management system might use a relational database to keep a customer’s contact information, purchase history, and other data points associated with that customer.